 Driving less is a significant way to save money, reduce stress, increase your physical activity, and reduce your impact on the planet.
 Not sure how to get started?
-Contact Sustainable Transportation today!
+Contact email@example.com today!

 News and Events

-WTA has moved to a Saturday level of service five days a week (Monday through Friday), and a Sunday level of service on Saturdays and Sundays.
-Find more information on WTA's website.
+WTA has moved to a Saturday level of service Monday through Friday, and a Sunday level of service on Saturdays and Sundays.
+This schedule change will be in place until September 20.

-The spring quarter Alternative Transportation Fee will not be charged to students.
+The summer quarter Alternative Transportation Fee will not be charged to students.
 This means that students will not automatically have a student Whatcom Transit Authority (WTA) bus pass.

 All WTA buses are temporarily fare free.
-When WTA does begin charging a fare again students’ Western ID cards will not work as a bus pass.
+If WTA does begin charging a fare this summer, students’ Western ID cards will not work as a bus pass.

-May 2020 is the earliest that WTA will begin charging a fare to ride the bus again.
-When WTA begins charging a fare again, students who want a bus pass for the remainder of spring quarter may purchase it directly from WTA.
+When WTA begins charging a fare again, students who want a bus pass during the summer may purchase it directly from WTA.
+WTA has not announced when they will begin charging a fare again.
 Use the following online resources to learn more and to purchase a bus pass: